andrewcanafe/project-sixth-sense/README.md

 ### To Build

 You will need to clone this repository then run some commands in the Makefile.
+Using a command window, navigate to an empty directory on your computer and run the following commands:

 ```
 git clone https://github.com/cs188-software-design-security-w20/project-sixth-sense.git